ToritoIO/Supabase-Database-Explorer/README.md

+# 𓎩 SupaExplorer
-# SupaExplorer - Supabase Database Explorer Chrome Extension
+## Supabase Database Explorer Chrome Extension

 SupaExplorer helps security reviewers, red-teamers, and Supabase builders discover how an application talks to Supabase without leaving the page they are testing.